 Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 So we’re at Boilingbrook.
 I’m at a place called the White Leviathan.
 Just me.
-Saahna isn’t here, of course.
+Saahna isn’t here, but… I’ll get to that later.

 Anyway, we got to Boilingbrook today.
 We tumbled out of Jumpspace about 1000.
-Almost immediately we got pinged by Boilingbrook STC, Space Traffic Control, asking what we were up to.
-Do’rex had been on the bridge, of course, and had already received our approach instructions by the time I got there.
-I dropped into my seat and started setting up an approach.
+Almost immediately we were pinged by Boilingbrook STC, Space Traffic Control, asking what we were up to.
+Do’rex had been on the bridge of course and had already received our approach instructions by the time I got there.
+I dropped into my seat and started setting up an orbit.

-Compared to Fugitak, or even Adar, space around Boilingbrook was positively crowded.
-I counted almost four dozen targets on sensors as we approached.
-Do’rex didn’t want to even try orbit, which was full of communication, weather, observation, and defense satellites, so I plotted a direct-in approach.
+Compared to Fugitak, or even Adar, space around Boilingbrook was crowded; there were dozens of targets on sensors as we approached.
+Do’rex didn’t want to even try orbit, which was full of communication, weather, observation, and defense satellites anyway, so I plotted a direct-in approach.

 Beyond that the approach couldn’t have been easier.
-We were directed to our landing pad and Do’rex dropped onto it with barely a bump.
-I switched off the internal gravs as we settled into place and there was only a slight shift in “down” as natural gravity took over.
+We were directed into a landing bay in the outer torus and Do’rex maneuvered us through the opening and onto the pad inside.
+We settled down with barely a bump.
+I switched off the internal grav as we settled into place and there was only a slight shift in “down” as natural gravity took over.

 The next few hours were routine.
-Varan was taking care of the passengers and getting them disembarked while Saahna and I supervised getting the cargo unloaded, carefully keeping everything we said to the work on hand.
+Varan was taking care of the passengers and getting them disembarked while Saahna and I supervised getting the cargo unloaded, but had trouble staying focused on the work at hand.

 Jami met with the ground crew to review maintenance, did a cursory review with them, then hurried out of the docking bay.
 I assume she was rushing to catch up with Amada.
 I frowned for a moment, wondering if she would be back at the end of the week, then shrugged.
 She’d probably be back.
 If not… I shrugged again… there should be plenty of candidates on Boilingbrook.